-The Sports Coaching course is for experienced coaches who wish to extend their capacity by engaging in learning experiences which promote analysis and critical reflection of their coaching practice.
+The Sports Coaching course is for coaches who wish to extend their capacity by engaging in learning experiences which promote analysis and critical reflection of their coaching practice.
 It will develop skills of analysis, critical reflection, problem-solving and managing the coaching process.
 Your work will be grounded in coaching practice and research, considering case studies and learning from peers and leading coaching practitioners.
 You will be expected to be actively involved in coaching during the course.

-In addition to the sports-specific coaching skills you will be developing in your practice, we aim to develop coaches who:
+In addition to the sports-specific coaching skills, you will be developing in your practice, we develop coaches who:

 - can analyse and reflect on their coaching practice.